juanantonio284/notes_on_writing/miscellaneous/linguistic_terminology.md

 Below:

-* Each clause is marked off by brackets
 * Cross-references to other entries are given in **bold face** on first mention.
 * ***Bold italics*** are used to highlight terms as they appear and are explained within the context of a paragraph (but these terms do not have a separate entry)